-Clean as You Code is an approach to code quality that eliminates many of the challenges that come with traditional approaches.
+Clean as You Code is an approach to code quality that eliminates many of the challenges that come with traditional methodologies.
 As a developer, you focus on maintaining high standards and taking responsibility specifically in the new code you're working on.
 SonarQube gives you the tools to set high standards and take pride in knowing that your code meets those standards.

-With Clean as You Code, your focus is always on New code (code that has been added or changed according to your new code definition) and making sure the code you write today is clean and safe.
+With Clean as You Code, your focus is always on new code (code that has been added or changed according to your new code definition) and making sure the code you write today is clean and safe.

-The New code definition can be set at different levels (global, project, and, starting in Developer Edition, at the branch level).
+The new code definition can be set at different levels (global, project, and, starting in Developer Edition, at the branch level).
 Depending on the level at which your new code definition is set, you can change the starting point to fit your situation.